damar-wicaksono/uqtestfuns/docs/test-functions/borehole.md

 The function has been used in the context of sensitivity analysis {cite}`Harper1983, Worley1987` and metamodeling {cite}`Morris1993`.

-The function models the flow rate of water through a borehole drilled from the ground surface through two aquifers.
-The model assumes laminar-isothermal flow, and there is no groundwater gradient, with steady-state flow between the upper aquifer and the borehole and between the borehole and the lower aquifer {cite}`Harper1983`.

 ## Test function instance

 To create a default instance of the Borehole test function: